heitor-sampaio/worldtrip/README.md

 ChakraUI is a ReactJS component library that represent the future of interface building, allowing to build well-designed, responsive and acessible user interfaces with ease.

-I also used [Axios](https://axios-http.com/) as HTTP client to consume a **fake API with static database** to provide continents, countries and cities data to dynamically show continents and cities infos on pages.
+I also used [Axios](https://axios-http.com/) as HTTP client to consume a **Next API** to provide continents, countries and cities data to dynamically show continents and cities infos on pages.
+All the data is stored in a [Fauna](https://fauna.com/) database.

 To provide better code maintainability, this project was built with [TypeScript](https://www.typescriptlang.org/).